Skip to navigation Skip to content

 • Include references to where information is located, such as a FA012 lodged on (date) in the Integrated Care – Progress DOC

-• Set the other work items to Complete
+• Set relevant work item/s to Complete

 9